dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_CONNECTED_BLOCKS

 Localizes barcodes by searching for connected blocks.
-This algorithm usually gives best result and it is recommended to set ConnectedBlocks to the highest priority.
-This mode has the following arguments for further cuztomization.
+It is optimized for clear images with obvious connected blocks.
+This algorithm usually gives best result and it is recommended to set as highest priority.

 **Available Mode Arguments:**